 It’s never too early to start reading to your child.
 Some people start reading to their babies before they are born.
-At first, babies are soothed by the sound of your voice.
+In fact, at first, babies find the sound of your voice soothing.
 As they get older, they become interested in the stories and learn enunciation.
 By observing you, they understand how to navigate a page and discern the difference between words and images.

-Even after children can read independently, they still enjoy this close family time.
-Children are comforted by ritual.
+Of course, even after children can read independently, they still enjoy this close family time.
+Children find ritual comforting.
 When you make reading time a regular part of your schedule, children develop a positive association with reading — it is an enjoyable experience, not a chore.

 Introduce the joy of reading in Kindergarten.
 Children are introduced to poetry and learn to identify the authors and parts of a book.